The Yew can kill you, very quickly.

 While the aril has a firm texture it falls apart once removed from the seed, is watery and sweet but with almost no flavor.
-Get your fingers messy, don’t even think about putting it all in your mouth then spitting the seed out.
+Get your fingers messy: Don’t even think about putting it all in your mouth then spitting the seed out.
 That’s too dangerous.
 Take the aril, which looks like a little cup, off the seed, throw the seed away, then eat the aril.
 I would not be surprised to learn the arils has antioxidants.
 While the aril is edible the flavor and texture are not WOW.
 They’re okay… barely.
 It’s a lot of danger to approach for little pay off.

 Now, what if you swallow one seed whole?
 Those who know say it will probably pass through without a problem.
 Personally, I would rather throw up than take the chance, or have the stomach pumped out.
 Chewed seeds or a few ounces of leaves will definitely kill you, or a horse.
 How toxic is the tree?
 It is favored by bow makers, and has been since ancient times.
 However there are reports of some bow makers being killed by the tree’s toxins because they handle the wood so much.
-Oh, did I mention the yew is a common landscaping ornamental?
+Oh… did I mention the yew is a common landscaping ornamental?
 Surrounding ones house with a deadly hedge is not a good idea.

 Poisoning symptoms can include difficulty walking, muscle tremors, convulsions, collapsing, difficult breathing, coldness and heart failure.
 However the toxin works so quickly some of those symptoms might be skipped.
 Dead animals are often found with twigs or leaves still in their mouth.